damir-manapov/prompts/README.md

 * Don't put version to compose file, its obsolete
 * Use last verions of images, but pin them vy verion tags
 * add starter service to compose file that waits all other services started succesfully.
 Tatget it when starting docker compose.
 Place that service first
+* Don't set restart and container_name options on compoose file